Endorsement of the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD Recommendations)

 (1) Reducing CO2 emissions during asphalt mixture manufacturing (risk: taxes on CO2 emissions from business activities will increase, causing business expenses to rise)

-We have already shifted to CO2 free electricity sources to reduce CO2 emissions.
+NIPPO has already shifted to CO2-free electricity sources to reduce CO2 emissions.

-We are also proactively installing energy conserving facilities and equipment, with energy conserving high efficiency burners adopted at a total of 116 asphalt mixture manufacturing plants as of the end of FY2022.
+We are also proactively installing energy-conserving facilities and equipment, with energy-conserving high-efficiency burners adopted at a total of 116 asphalt mixture manufacturing plants as of December 2025.

 Furthermore, we have introduced ECO-foamed Warm Mix Asphalt technology that lowers the temperature at which asphalt mixtures are produced by using mechanical foamed asphalt equipment, thereby reducing fossil fuel consumption during the production of those mixtures, which further reduces CO2 emissions.

-(2) Fuel transition (risk: adoption of renewable energy and new energy sources required to achieve carbon neutrality due to tighter emissions caps, causing a rise in manufacturing expenses.)
+(2) Fuel transition (risk: adoption of renewable energy and new energy sources—such as biofuels, e-methane, hydrogen, and ammonia—required due to tighter emissions caps, causing a rise in manufacturing expenses.)

 (3) Development of surfacing technology capable of withstanding extreme weather conditions (risk: Difficult to secure product quality able to withstand severe climate conditions)